34 Most Common SoapUI Interview Questions and Answers

 • Script Assertion

-• Create a project, add WSDL
+• Create a project and add WSDL

 • Add Test suite, Test case and Test steps